blgolden/iGenDecModel/README.md

 The resulting MEV are suitable for application to expected progeny differences (EPD).

 ## The web frontend
 A third component of iGenDec is the web interaface application maintained in a separate repository, https://github.com/blgolden/igendec.

+View the frontend's README.md for instructions on a complete installation and information on the hjson files.